bartoszmodelski/ocaml-preemption-attempts/README.md

 Repo documenting attempts to force OCaml into preemption.

+# Log
-# Perform effect in OCaml's signal handler
+## Perform effect in OCaml's signal handler

 Unhandled effect.
 Runtime purposefully removes effect handlers when entering OCaml from C (handler actions are executed from safepoint).

-# Perform effect in a finalizer
+## Perform effect in a finalizer

 Unhandled effect.
 As above.

 Something that works here is to call `finalise_release` and re-enter the scheduler to run the next task.
 But that can only be done a limited number of times before we blow through the stack limit.
 Also tasks buried under a never-yielding stack are not accessible.

-# Perform effect from true signal handler
+## Perform effect from true signal handler

 OCaml does not actually run the signal handlers as they happen.
 Runtime signal handler puts the signals into pending actions, which are then executed from safepoint.
 Thus, try to override runtime handler, and throw effect from the frame set up by OS.
 The benefit here is that the important OCaml registers are still there.
 Requires a little inline asm to put effect where `caml_perform` expects it.